vsranjitroshan/vsranjitroshan.github.io/index.md

 ## Research Papers
 1. _Ranjit Roshan, Noufal and Vigneshwar, “Resilience Optimization of Octocopter Drone using two stage thrusters and thrust vector           locking” Proceedings of IEEE GCAT 2019 Banglore,India, Oct.
 18-20, 2019._

    Octocopters use fault handling programs to stabilize and land safely in case of a motor failure.
-This paper is about how the motors      can be placed and thrust vectoring can be used to stabilize and resume normal operation in case of motor failure or propeller            breakage.
+This paper is about how the motors      can be optimally placed and thrust vectoring can be used to stabilize and resume normal operation in case of motor failure or            propeller breakage.
 The full paper will soon be published in IEEE Xplore magazine.

    <iframe src="https://drive.google.com/file/d/1jNvBdA2fRnG-w4m8zawcSeFp4FVdWGCp/preview" width="440" height="280"></iframe>